Our Lady of Mount Carmel

 St. Therese of (Lisieux) the Child Jesus believed that Mary cured her from illness.
 On her first Communion day, Therese dedicated her life to Mary.
 During the last days of her life, she frequently spoke of Mary.

-There is a tradition which may not be historical. — That Mary appeared to St. Simon Stock (Feast Day: 16 May) a Leader of the Carmelites and gave to him a Scapular, telling him to promote devotion to it.
+There is a tradition that Mary appeared to St. Simon Stock (Feast Day: 16 May) a Leader of the Carmelites and gave to him a Scapular, telling him to promote devotion to it.
 The Scapular was a modified version of Mary’s own garment and symbolized her ‘special protection’ and called the wearers to consecrate themselves to her in a special way. — The Scapular reminds us of the Gospel call to prayer and penance, a call that Mary models in a splendid way.

 Related: (Video) The Brown Scapular Against the Forces of Evil